 Bargello is relatively easy to do because the individual stitches are straight stitches known as Gobelin or groups of satin stitches.
 Traditionally the stitch went over four canvas threads.
-You can vary that on your designs, but I recommend always going over an even number of threads.
-When I was doodling, I tried a 3-thread length and it really got me messed up.
+You can vary that on your designs, but the recommendation is to always go over an even number of threads.
 Whatever the length, the stitches are placed side-by-side either horizontally or vertically to form line designs.
 A group of stitches is called a “step”.
 These steps are combined to create the pattern.
 The steps may be repeated across the design to create a line or they may form an open shape or a filling design.

 The original purpose of Bargello was for upholstery and had to withstand a lot of use.
-I found this interesting tip to make your stitches strong and lay nice.
-If your stitch is moving UP in the design then stitch from the top to the bottom.
+Here is an interesting tip to make your stitches strong and lay nicely: if your stitch is moving UP in the design then stitch from the top to the bottom.
 If your stitch is moving DOWN in the design then stitch from the bottom to the top.
 This creates longer stitches on the backside of the canvas.

 Traditional Bargello was the Gobelin stitch done over four fabric threads that steps up and down by two threads.
 Older patterns would refer to this as the 4-2 step.
 The Florentine stitch begins with one line of steps and all the remaining lines follow the same pattern.
 The Byzantine stitch creates a diagonal design using a slanted Gobelin stitch.
 The Flame stitch gets its name because there is always a red “flame” in the motif.
 The Hungarian Point should not be confused with the Hungarian Stitch.
 Hungarian Point is created with a combination of long and short stitches often forming very sharp pointes, thus the name.

 Four-way Bargello is created by dividing your canvas up into four segments.
 Find your center point and then go out diagonally to the four corners.
 You might be tempted to use a ruler to do this, but you may find your canvas mesh was not entirely square and your stitches will end up in the wrong spots.
 You can create a variety of other geometric shapes like diamonds, hearts, waves and more.
 One book called the free-standing motifs “Groundings.”
 Don’t be afraid to experiment with shapes and colors.
-I recommend using Graph Paper (6647) and colored pencils.
+You can use Graph Paper and colored pencils.
 Start coloring in the boxes and see what patterns you can design.

 Threads and Color